-In accordance with a registration rights agreement that we entered into with JMP Securities in connection with the original offering, we have included in the IPO registration statement, of which this prospectus is a part, shares of common stock comprising units and the shares of common stock issued upon exercise of the warrants comprising the units originally issued and sold to the selling stockholders named in this prospectus.
+In accordance with a registration rights agreement that we entered into with JMP Securities in connection with the original offering, we have filed a shelf registration statement, of which this prospectus is a part, covering the resale from time to time of the offered securities by the selling stockholders.
+1,602,833 units, 9,616,998 shares of common stock and 1,602,833 warrants are being registered pursuant to the shelf registration statement, of which this prospectus is a part.
+23,750 of these units, including 118,750 underlying shares of common stock and 23,750 underlying warrants are subject to lock-up pursuant to lock up agreements described below.
 The registration rights agreement is described below.
 The summary of the registration rights agreement is not complete and is subject to and qualified in its entirety by reference to the registration rights agreement, a copy of which is filed as an exhibit to the registration statement of which this prospectus is a part.

-Under our registration rights agreement with JMP Securities, we agreed to file with the SEC by December 31, 2003, either a registration statement on the appropriate form under the Securities Act providing for the initial public offering of our common stock, referred to as an IPO registration statement or a registration statement on the appropriate form under the Securities Act providing for the resale pursuant to Rule 415 under the Securities Act from time to time by the holders of the securities issued and sold in the original offering, referred to as a shelf registration statement.
-We must use our best efforts to cause the IPO registration statement of which this prospectus is a part to become effective by December 31, 2003, but in no case later than June 30, 2004.
+Under our registration rights agreement with JMP Securities, we agreed to file with the SEC by December 31, 2003, the shelf registration statement, of which this prospectus forms a part, providing for resale of the offered securities pursuant to Rule 415 under the Securities Act from time to time by the holders of the Offered Securities.
+We must use our best efforts to cause the shelf registration statement to become effective by December 31, 2003, but in no case later than June 30, 2004.